ta05/VarsityTutors/Java/Joshua/README.md

 - `max()`: Returns the maximum of the **data** array.

 - `average()`: Returns the average of the **data** array.
-The average is defined to be adouble value that returns the mean value of a given array of numbers.
+The average is defined to be a double value that returns the mean value of a given array of numbers.

 - `mode()`: The mode is the value that occurs most frequently in a collection of values.
 In the Stat class, if one value occurs more frequently in a **data** than all others, then `mode()` should return this calue.
 Otherwise, `mode()` should return **Double.NaN** indicating that no unique value exists.